 Market risk is defined as the risk of loss or of adverse change in the financial situation resulting, directly or indirectly, from fluctuations in the level and in the volatility of market prices of assets, liabilities and financial instruments.
 Additional risk may stem from a lack of diversification in the asset portfolio.
-As can be seen from the table in Annex VII the capital requirement for market risk is less than 5% of BSCR requirement and thus considered less important.
+As can be seen from the table in Annex VII the capital requirement for market risk is the most important after underwriting risk.

-Interest rate risk stems from the risk of adverse movements in interest rates.
-Credendo XS's exposure to interest rate risk is primarily limited to technical provisions (discounted in Solvency II), due to the fact that Credendo XS has no borrowings.
+- Interest rate risk stems from the risk of adverse movements in interest rates.
+Credendo GSR's exposure to interest rate risk is primarily limited to bonds and technical provisions (discounted in Solvency II), due to the fact that Credendo GSR has no borrowings.
 Given the nature of the insurance activity, the insurance liabilities themselves are not sensitive to the level of market interest rates as they are contractually non-interest bearing.
-A higher interest rate lowers the value of technical provisions.

-- > Equity is typically a higher risk instrument that is more sensitive to volatility and possibly large shocks.
-Currently, no equity investments are part of Credendo XS's investment. - > The below table demonstrates the credit quality of financial investments and cash(-equivalents) at the end of 2019 and the previous reporting year:
+A higher interest rate lowers the value of the bonds and discounted technical provisions. - Equity represents a significant percentage in Credendo GSR's investment portfolio as the externally managed target volatility funds in the portfolio also contain an important equity part.
+Since equity is typically a higher risk instrument that is more sensitive to volatility and possibly large shocks a safe investment strategy is pursued.
+That is precisely the purpose of the target volatility funds.
+While a decent return is sought after, it is equally important to hold equity in secure assets.
+Furthermore, also geographically, the equity portfolio generally favors safer more mature markets over risky markets.